scotthibbs/FDLog_Enhanced/README.md

 This is our stable 2017 Field Day Release.

 Found this didn't work on many versions of Linux.
-Ubuntu (including Mint, Desbian, Raspian etc) all gave the loopback address in the program.
+Ubuntu (including Mint, Debian, Raspian etc) all gave the loopback address in the program.
 This is fixed - You can now use your Raspberry Pi on Field Day!